saverchenko2002/trigger-lwc/README.md

 ##                                           DEMO STEPS
 1. Move to opportunities tab and create new opportunity record.
 2. Change its stage name to "Needs Analysis"/press "Add tasks" button.
 If opportunity has no active tasks with the subject values, which were written in prerequisites, respective tasks will be created.
-3. You can repiet demo step 2 procedure with partially selected completed tasks or with all the tasks to make sure it work safely.
+3. You can repiet demo step 2 procedure with partially selected completed tasks or with all active tasks to make sure it work safely.